aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 ### Bundling

 Each webview is bundled into a single file to speed up load times as well as isolate the 'web' modules from the 'node' modules.
-Webview bundles are automatically generated on compilation by targeting `entry.ts` files when located under a `vue` directory.
-All bundles are placed directly under `dist`.
+Webview bundles are automatically generated on compilation by targeting `index.ts` files when located under a `vue` directory.
+All bundles are placed under `dist` in the same relative location.

-Generated bundle names map based off their path relative to `src`: `src/foo/vue/bar/entry.ts` -> `fooBarVue.js`
+Generated bundle names map based off their path relative to `src`: `src/foo/vue/bar/index.ts` -> `dist/src/foo/vue/bar/index.js`

 Running the extension in development mode (e.g. via the `Extension` launch task) starts a local server to automatically rebuild and serve webviews in real-time via hot-module reloading.
 It's assumed that the server runs on port `8080`, so make sure that nothing is already using that port.
 Otherwise webviews will not be displayed during development.